Information Technology Tools and Applications – Advanced Topic: Web 2.0 and Social Media

 In the working world, projects are often collaborative in nature and deadlines are important.
 It is my goal to make sure you meet deadlines and are known to be a responsible and reliable colleague throughout your career.

-Beginning from one minute late, for every 24 hours that an assignment is late, two points will be deducted from your assignment grade.
+Beginning from one minute late, for every 24 hours that an assignment is late, two points will be deducted from your assignment grade, unless you speak with me first.

 Course Workload Expectations